 The Company was founded by Dave Harper and commenced operations in Ghana in September 1998 with one drill rig.
-From 1998 to December 2010 the Company operated as a private exploration drilling company as was able to expand its rig fleet from one rig to 18 rigs and had expanded its geographical footprint from Ghana to neighbouring Burkina Faso and Cote d'Ivoire.
+From 1998 to December 2010 the Company operated as a private exploration drilling company and was able to expand its rig fleet from one rig to 18 rigs and had expanded its geographical footprint from Ghana to neighbouring Burkina Faso and Cote d'Ivoire.
 In December 2010, the Company completed an initial public offering and listing on the Toronto Stock Exchange (the "TSX").
-From December 2010 to the completion of the financial year ended December 31, 2017, among other things, the Company: (i) consistently grew its revenues and earnings, while broadening its footprint in Africa to operate in Ghana, Burkina Faso, Cote d'Ivoire, Niger and Zambia; (ii) expanded its client base to include a mix of majors and intermediate clients; and (iii) increased its drill rig fleet to 58 drill rigs.
+From December 2010 to the completion of the financial year ended December 31, 2020, among other things, the Company: (i) broadened its footprint in Africa to operate in Ghana, Burkina Faso, Cote d'Ivoire, Zambia, Mali and Niger; (ii) expanded its client base to include a mix of junior, intermediate and major clients; and (iii) increased its drill rig fleet to 68 drill rigs.